kkinnear/zprint/README.md

 some slight extra work when using zprint as a library.

-__NOTE:__ As of version 0.4.0, zprint now uses `clojure.spec.alpha` for Clojure, and still used `cljs.spec` for Clojurescript.
+__NOTE:__ As of version 0.4.0, zprint now uses `clojure.spec.alpha` for Clojure, and still uses `cljs.spec` for Clojurescript.

 ### Clojure 1.8: